Key Nutrients in Sesame Seeds

 Culinary Uses and Preparation Methods

-Moreover, both whole seeds and tahini, a paste made from ground sesame seeds, serve as effective sources of vital minerals.
+Moreover, both whole seeds and tahini — a paste made from ground sesame seeds — serve as effective sources of vital minerals.

 Conclusion

-Including sesame seeds in your diet provides a rich supply of minerals and healthy fats that support your heart, bones, and overall wellness.
 Their versatility makes them easy to add to both sweet and savory dishes.
 While they're packed with nutrients, remember to enjoy them in moderation and be mindful of potential allergies.
 Opt for raw or minimally processed seeds when possible, and consult a health professional before making significant dietary changes involving sesame seeds.